coreos/docs/os/booting-on-vagrant.md

 After a 'vagrant reload' you will be prompted for your local machine password.

-## New Box Versions
+## New box versions

 CoreOS is a rolling release distribution and versions that are out of date will automatically update.
 If you want to start from the most up to date version you will need to make sure that you have the latest box file of CoreOS.
 You can do this using `vagrant box update` - or, simply remove the old box file and Vagrant will download the latest one the next time you `vagrant up`.

 ```sh
 vagrant box remove coreos-alpha vmware_fusion